oapicf/pinterest-sdk/clients/android/generated/docs/BoardsApi.md

 ## boardsList

-> BoardsList200Response boardsList(adAccountId, bookmark, pageSize, privacy)
+> BoardsList200Response boardsList(adAccountId, privacy, bookmark, pageSize)

 List boards

 Get a list of the boards owned by the \&quot;operation user_account\&quot; + group boards where this account is a collaborator Optional: Business Access: Specify an ad_account_id to use the owner of that ad_account as the \&quot;operation user_account\&quot;.
-Optional: Specify a privacy type (public, protected, or secret) to indicate which boards to return. - If no privacy is specified, all boards that can be returned (based on the scopes of the token and ad_account role if applicable) will be returned.
+Optional: Specify a privacy type (public, protected, or secret) to indicate which boards to return. * If no privacy is specified, all boards that can be returned (based on the scopes of the token and ad_account role if applicable) will be returned.

 ### Example